 5) Scotland has a lower deficit and lower public spending than the UK

-Scotland has a lower deficit than the UK.
-Scotland’s is at 5.4%, while the UK deficit is 8.5% of GDP, as of the 2011 IMF comparison.
+Over the past 5 years Scotland had lower deficits than the UK.
+Scotland’s average deficit has been 7.2%, while the UK deficit has been 8.4%.
 Scotland only spends 42.7% of Scotland’s GDP on public spending.
-The UK spends 45.5%. (page 22) This demonstrates that Scotland’s public finances are in a stronger position than the UK as a whole.
-The latest GERS figures place Scotland’s deficit at 5% compared to the UK’s 7.9%.
+The UK spends 45.4%. (also over the past 5 years) This demonstrates that Scotland’s public finances are in a stronger position than the UK as a whole.

 6) Scotland has strong exports